ErinaTheDummy/SwordToShield/Gamemaster_Resources/Bestiary/Fiends.md

 Demons are beings of condensed chaos and destruction, created as a mockery to An'ire's creation, they serve only to unmake all that is made.

-### Gobulosa
+### Globs
-Gobulosa are demons which appear like masses of rotten flesh and bones.
+Globs are demons which appear like masses of rotten flesh and bones.
 They are known to hunt by sticking to objects and jumping onto their prey, mocking them all the while.
+Globs are pack hunters due to their weak stature.

 ```
-Gobulos
+Glob
 Small Demon
 XP: 25
 HP: 4(1d6+1) Current:
-AC: 13(natural hide)
+AC: 13(natural, slippery)
 Speed: 25ft, Climb 25ft
 Proficiency Bonus: +1
 |STR|DEX|CON|INT|WIS|CHA|